Derrick Gunn makes his Week 15 NFL picks.

 Titans at 49ers, Sunday, 4:25 p.m. on CBS

 The Titans have a lot at stake, still chasing Jacksonville in AFC South.
 The Niners are playing for pride.
 It looks like a mismatch on paper, but not so fast, as Niners QB Jimmy Garoppolo is 2-0 as a starter.
 Titans QB Marcus Mariota has been way off his game.
 In his last four outings, he's been picked off eight times, while tossing just three TDs.
 I don't know if Garoppolo has been the Niners' missing link or not, but I gotta believe the Titans' ground game can bail them out.

 Cowboys at Raiders, Sunday, 8:30 p.m. on NBC

 The Cowboys are riding a two-game winning streak and talking playoff run.
 While not officially eliminated yet, the Raiders are in trouble.
-Oakland's loss to the Chiefs put it in a deep hole.
+Oakland's loss to the Chiefs put them in a deep hole.
 There's a lot at stake for both teams in this one.
 Can Dallas survive one more game until the return of Ezekiel Elliott?
-I think it can.
+I think they can.

 Falcons at Buccaneers, Monday 8:30 p.m. on ESPN